Veteran Education Benefits

 The Survivors' and Dependents' Educational Assistance Program (Chapter 35) — For the spouse and children of deceased or disabled veterans

-The Vocational Rehabilitation Program (Chapter 31) — For disabled veterans approved by Veterans Affairs for study at Augustana
+The Veteran Readiness and Employment (Chapter 31) — For disabled veterans approved by Veterans Affairs for study at Augustana

 The Marine Gunnery Sergeant John David Fry Scholarship — This additional provision of the Post-9/11 GI Bill may be awarded to children of an active duty member of the Armed Forces, who has died in the line of duty, on or after Sept.
 11, 2001.
 Eligible children may be married and under the age of 33.